 ASBA develops seminars, conference sessions and customized training programs that provide information on these and other topics.

 In 2009, the Legislature revised the statute outlining the powers and duties of school board members.
 Click here for § 6-13-620 which describes what board members may do in their elected roles.
 In 2011, the Legislature passed a requirement that school board members receive training in how to read and interpret an audit.
 That law, now Act 1213, is linked here.
 The law that addresses board training and reimbursement is § 6-13-629, which is linked here.

-Act 1775 of 2005 established annual professional development requirements for Arkansas school board members:
+A.C.A. § 6-13-629 requires annual professional development for Arkansas school board members:

-- Newly elected board members must achieve nine hours of training within 15 months of their initial election.
+- Newly elected board members must achieve at least nine (9) hours of training by December 31 of the calendar year that follows the calendar year of their initial election.

 - School districts must publish in their annual reports the number of training hours each board member has earned.

-- ADE rules allow carryover of excess board training hours for up to three calendar years.
+- The Department of Elementary and Secondary Education rules allow carryover of excess board training hours for up to three calendar years.